 Further, Data center frontier shared their findings from a study spanning over 15 years regarding equipment reliability.
 Their findings showed that most server and storage equipment is highly reliable for 10+ years.
 Thus, possibly giving you a “green light” to put off your hardware refresh with your limited post-Covid IT budget.

-Tip #2 – Cost saving hardware alternatives
+Tip #2 – Explore cost-effective alternatives

 Tip #3 – Maintenance contracts: A necessary evil?